Tomatoes and eggplant in Primorye - LANDING AND SECRETS OF CARE

 Eggplant and peppers even more demanding on heat and light than tomatoes.
 Therefore, it’s more difficult with them.
 Honestly, I have tried quite a few varieties of eggplant, but not one can produce a decent crop in our conditions (several fruits do not count).
 The only variety, or rather, a hybrid that successfully copes with this task and makes me happy with an impressive harvest throughout the summer and autumn, is F, King of the North.
 When planting in June on warm beds under arcs, it turns blue from the cold, but holds steady, not only dropping foliage like others, but also growing it slowly.
-The first buds were laid on June 18, and we started to remove eggplants from it from the beginning of July and beyond, until the frosts.
+The first buds were planted on June 18, and we started to remove eggplants from it from the beginning of July and further, until the frosts.
 With 8 plants, I cleaned the eggplants with basins!
 Only in October they were killed by the first freeze, but there were enough preparations and freezing for the whole winter.

 Couldn’t manage to find the key just for peppers.
 Apparently, they are the most capricious of this three - tomatoes, peppers, eggplant.
 Even under double shelter (non-woven fabric + film) they sit for a long time, they are ill.
 More or less begin to grow only in July, when it gets warmer.
 But, accordingly, they do not even have time to lay the fruits, as the day is already waning and it is getting colder again.
 Here you have the Northern Series!
-But 2-3, maximum 5 of small fruits on a bush - this is not a crop.
+But 2-3, a maximum of 5 small fruits on a bush - this is not a crop.

 Some consolation, however, is the fact that my bitter peppers grow and bear fruit well.
 I liked the varieties Barmaley and Mother-in-law's tongue, & F, the Russian size grew larger than I could expect even from sweet pepper.
 Indeed, the size is impressive!
 Sorry, you can’t collect seeds from it, it's a hybrid.